OHDSI/TheBookOfOhdsi/ClinicalValidity.md

 Using this process, Table \@ref(tab:phevalStats) displays the performance characteristics for four cohort definitions for MI across five datasets.
 For a cohort definition similar to the one evaluated by Cutrona and colleagues, “>=1 X HOI, In-Patient”, we found a mean PPV of 67% (range: 59%-74%).

 Table: (\#tab:phevalStats) Performance characteristics of four cohort definitions using diagnostic condition codes to determine myocardial infarction on multiple datasets using pheValuator.
-Sens – Sensitivity ; PPV – Positive Predictive Value ; Spec – Specificity; NPV – Negative Predictive Value; Dx Code – Diagnosis code for the cohort;
+Sens – Sensitivity ; PPV – Positive Predictive Value ; Spec – Specificity; NPV – Negative Predictive Value; Dx Code – Diagnosis code for the cohort.

 | Phenotype   Algorithm                        | Database  | Sens  | PPV   | Spec  | NPV   |
 |:---------------------------- |:--------- |:-----:|:-----:|:-----:|:-----:|